Luciano Fadiga

 Luciano Fadiga (born 8 August 1961) is a neurophysiologist at the Human Physiology Section of the University of Ferrara and a Senior Researcher at the Istituto Italiano di Tecnologia of Genoa, Italy.

 Born in 1961.
 M.D., University of Bologna, Ph.D. in Neuroscience, University of Parma.
 Senior Researcher at the University of Parma since 1992.
-He is actually Professor of Human Physiology at the University of Ferrara and Senior Researcher at the Italian Institute of Technology.
+He is actually Professor of Human Physiology at the University of Ferrara and Senior Researcher at the Italian Institute of Technology (IIT).
+He is the director of the IIT Center for Traslational Neurophysiology.
 He has a long experience in electrophysiology and neurophysiology in monkeys (single-neuron recordings) and humans (transcranial magnetic stimulation, study of spinal excitability, brain imaging, recording of single neurons in awake neurosurgery patients).